sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 It confirms that the strengthened policy on the use of OSS is the norm nearly everywhere.
 The study's high-level recommendations are:

-- emphasize the use and benefits of open source;
+> 1. Emphasise usage and benefits of open source
-- create a dedicated open source entity that fosters and measures strategy adoption;
+> 2. Create an open source dedicated entity that fosters and measures strategy adoption
-- improve procurement and product-management processes;
+> 3. Improve Procurement and Product Management processes
-- establish an open culture;
+> 4. Establish an open culture
-- collaborate with communities and the OSS ecosystem;
+> 5. Collaborate with communities/open source software ecosystem
-- manage legal/licence/intellectual property rights issues; and
+> 6. Manage legal/license/IPR issues
-- enhance and develop the technical infrastructure and services.
+> 7. Enhance and develop the technical Infrastructure

 This strategy is in line with (and influenced by) the [European Commission OSS strategy 2020-2023](https://ec.europa.eu/info/sites/default/files/en_ec_open_source_strategy_2020-2023.pdf) while building on GC policies, directives and the digital standards.

 The rest of the world has realized the value of open standards, OSS and working in the open by default.
-Canada has a Policy in line with the world's best approaches.
+Canada has a policy in line with the world's best approaches.
 For more information, review the [Commitments](#3-commitments) section of this strategy.

 By adopting this strategy, ESDC is taking a stand and moving towards a world class public service.